15+ Environmental Charities In The UK To Support Today

 The Black Environment Network (BEN) is a registered charity that was set up in 1987 to advocate for multicultural environmental participation.

 BEN does this by raising awareness and enabling opportunities for ethnic communities to take part in environmental initiatives that are socially and culturally relevant to them.
-Crucially, BEN also works with other environmental organisations, to help gain the necessary awareness and skills to work effectively with ethnic communities.
+Crucially, BEN also works with other environmental organisations.
+This helps them to gain the necessary awareness and skills to work effectively with ethnic communities.

 The Soil Association